Letters from the Specific Carbohydrate Diet support group

 would be avoided which would impair muscular glycogen repletion.
 However,

-glycogen synthase activity only stays elevated for 2 hours after exercise so
+glycogen synthase activity only stays elevated for 2 hours after exercise

 low GI carbs may be too slow in digestingto be of any use.
 Michael Colgan

-suggests glucose polymers with a little pure glucose so that insulin will be
+suggests glucose polymers with a little pure glucose so that insulin will

 stimulated to increase glucose transport into the cell.
-He contends that the
+He contends that

 high insulin response won't push glucose into the fat cells since the